Loading NuWatt Energy...

 Installed cost: $1,350,000

-The combination of factors makes 2026 uniquely advantageous: (1) Last year for any bonus depreciation, (2) Section 48/48E ITC still available at 30-70%, (3) CT electricity rates at historic highs ($0.221/kWh+), (4) C-PACE financing available in 140+ municipalities, (5) CT property and sales tax exemptions fully in effect.
-Delaying to 2027 means losing the bonus depreciation entirely — worth $9,690+ in Year 1 for a $200,000 system at the C-corp rate.
+The combination of factors makes the timing compelling: (1) 100% first-year bonus depreciation is permanent under OBBBA, (2) Section 48/48E ITC still available at 30-70% — begin construction on or before July 4, 2026 to lock in the longer placed-in-service pathway, (3) CT electricity rates at historic highs ($0.221/kWh+), (4) C-PACE financing available in 140+ municipalities, (5) CT property and sales tax exemptions fully in effect.
+The full depreciable basis is deducted in Year 1 — worth $48,450 in depreciation savings for a $200,000 system at the C-corp rate.

 Complete guide to commercial solar in Connecticut: ITC, MACRS, C-PACE, net metering, and utility rate structures.